Constipation in kids is a major problem, but all the kale in the world may not be enough to fix it. Here’s why–and what to do!

 - Lean forward while pooping, elbows on knees, tailbone pushed out.
 This position gives your child the benefit of gravity and stretches the abdominal cavity, allowing the colon more room to pump stool to the rectum for emptying.

 - Sit with feet firmly planted on a tall stool.
-The Squattypottymus and similar stools put the child’s body in the squatting position, the way humans were designed to poop!
+That puts the child’s body in the squatting position, the way humans were designed to poop!

 I can’t emphasize enough how deeply ingrained the holding habit becomes in children.
 If your child eats relatively well and still exhibits the signs of constipation, I’d focus on reversing the habit rather than eliminating food groups or forcing a “cleaner” diet.